 This Masjid can accommodate 1 million visitors and can be visited at any time of the day or night.
 It is not only a prayer place but houses many other holy sites such as the Prophet’s tomb located under the mosque’s green-colored dome, Rawdah ash Sharifah, or the Noble Garden, and the Minbar where the Prophet (PBUH) gave his sermons.

 The Masjid is brimming with intricate architecture on the walls, gates, and ceilings which you can explore around.

 Be sure to catch the convertible umbrellas opening and closing during dusk and dawn in the Prophet’s courtyard for a wholesome experience.

 The oldest mosque in the world, Masjid Quba, is among the most famous and spectacular sights in Madinah.
-It was here where the Prophet Muhammed (peace be upon him) and his companions laid the foundation stone of the world’s first mosque.
+It was here where the Prophet Muhammed (PBUH) and his companions laid the foundation stone of the world’s first mosque.

 In terms of its architecture, Masjid Quba stands out as a striking example of intricate design with its elaborate entrances, parallel minarets, colossal domes, marble-adorned courtyards, and prayer halls.

 3. Mount Uhud

 One of the most religious sites in Islam where the battle of Uhud took place.
 During the 3rd Shawwal 3 AH, the battle of Uhud took place in this valley, where the Prophet (PBUH) and his followers fought against the Quraish tribe but sadly lost the battle due to celebrating the victory too early which led to be distracted and leaving their eminent posts.